mattrothenberg/prototyping-playbook/_posts/2017-05-14-instagram-prototype.md

 To those who claim you can't prototype mobile user interfaces with the tools of the web, I raise you the following tutorial.
 In this play, we'll use Vue JS to re-create a workflow from Instagram's mobile app: uploading a photo and applying a filter.

-**Warning: this is a long-form tutorial, so feel free to tackle it one step at a time.**
+**Warning: this is a long-form tutorial, so feel free to tackle it at your own pace.**

 ***